Key Takeaways

 Gather your documents.
 Police reports, medical records, contracts, correspondence—collect everything related to your claim and keep it safe.

 Talk to a lawyer early.
 Many lawyers offer free consultations for injury and employment claims.
 Getting advice early costs nothing and could save your case.
+Contact an attorney well before your deadline to ensure your rights are preserved.

 If you're close to a deadline, act immediately.
 If your statute of limitations is about to run, a lawyer may need to file your case quickly to preserve your rights.